1

 -

-Planting Instructions: Plant in well-drained soil in a sunny location
+Planting Instructions: Plant in well-drained soil in full sun to partial shade.
+Ensure enough space for growth. -

-Pruning Instructions: Prune in late winter to maintain shape and remove dead wood
+Pruning Instructions: Prune in late winter or early spring to maintain shape and promote new growth. -

 Share